-What will be the impact of Alberta's new carbon levy on gasoline prices?
+What is the impact of Alberta's new carbon levy on gasoline prices?

 The carbon levy is included in the price of all fuels that emit greenhouse gases when combusted, including diesel and gasoline.
-As of January 1, 2017, the carbon levy was applied to fuels at a rate of \$20/tonne.
-In 2018, the levy will increase to \$30/tonne.
-This carbon levy will translate into 5.35 cents a litre (¢/L) for diesel and 4.49 cents a ¢/L for gasoline starting January 1, 2017; starting January 1, 2018, the price of diesel and gasoline will increase by 2.68 ¢/L and by 2.24 ¢/L respectively.
+As of January 1, 2018, the carbon levy was applied to fuels at a rate of 30/tonne resulting in an increase of 2.68¢/L for diesel and a 2.24¢/L for gasoline.